FarukValjevac/SportsApp/README.md

     npm run build
     ```

-#### Before starting ensure to create your own .env file in the backend directory
+    **Before starting ensure to create your own .env file in the frontend directory**

     ```bash
     # Obviously this data should not be shared, but because this is a demo I will provide what I have used.
 Feel free to use any values that suits you.